StefanScherer/docker-windows-box/swarm-demo/README.md

 # Windows Docker Swarm demo

 This is a local setup using Vagrant with VirtualBox to demonstrate a Windows Docker Swarm with a private (insecure) registry.
-This work was done for the blog post [Run a local Windows Docker Swarm](https://stefanscherer.github.io/build-your-local-windows-docker-swarm/)
+This work was done for the blog post [Run a local Windows Docker Swarm](https://stefanscherer.github.io/build-your-local-windows-docker-swarm/).
+In the meantime the setup is updated to run the registry and swarm master on Windows as well.

 ![Windows Docker Swarm demo](images/windows_swarm_demo.png)